nmdias/FeedKit/README.md

 Then call `parse` or `parseAsync` to start parsing the feed...

-> FeedParser will do asynchronous parsing.
-A **common scenario** in UI environments would be parsing a feed asynchronously from a **user initiated action**, such as the touch of a button:
+> A **common scenario** in UI environments would be parsing a feed **asynchronously** from a user initiated action, such as the touch of a button. e.g.

 ```swift
 // Parse asynchronously, not to block the UI.